An important, required part of many of your journeys to becoming an international student at UNI is obtaining your visa.

 - Be sure that your F-1 visa is valid or obtain a new visa.

 - Present your UNI Form I-20 to immigration officials upon reentry to the United States.
-Upon arrival, bring the UNI Form I-20 and your passport to the Office of International Engagement (OIE) for immigration check in.
+Upon arrival, bring the UNI Form I-20 and your passport to the Office of International Engagement (OIE) for mandatory immigration check in.

 If you come directly to UNI without leaving the United States: